 People gain purpose from taking part in a range of different activities.
 These could include starting a new part-time job, taking on a series of home improvement projects, or finding something new to learn that you can really sink your teeth into.

-When you’re looking to establish your sense of purpose, consider what sort of activities you genuinely care about that would bring you some level of fulfilment or satisfaction.
+When you’re looking to establish a sense of purpose, consider what sort of activities you genuinely care about and that would bring you some level of fulfilment or satisfaction.
 Otherwise, you won’t feel motivated to do them.
 If you’re having trouble pinpointing what you’re passionate about, you might find our article, 10 practices for self-exploration, useful.

 Helping others, for example, offers a sense of purpose to many.
 Knowing that you can make a difference in someone else’s life, not wanting to let someone down, and the positive feelings that come from helping someone else can make you more likely to keep helping.